cheweejia/WeNeedaTeamName-aCtFasteR_SCDFXIBM/README.md

 <img src="https://github.com/cheweejia/WeNeedaTeamName-aCtFasteR_SCDFXIBM/blob/master/Architecture.png" border="10" /></a>
 1. Proximity sensors detect motion and sends data to IBM Watson IoT Platform.
 2. IoT application outputs a message in Node-RED for the data recorded.
-3. Function in Node-RED will trigger an alert message to be sent to the MyResponders App and a dashboard, in the event that there is inactivity for an extended period of time.
+3. In the event that there is inactivity for an extended period of time, function in Node-RED will trigger an alert message to be sent to the MyResponders App and a dashboard.
-4. Database containing information of the elderly will release the address along with the alert message.
+4. Database containing information of the elderly will release the elderly's address along with the alert message.
 5. MyResponders App will deploy the nearest CFR to check in with the elderly.
 6. Adminstrators can monitor the dashboard for incidents happening around Singapore.